zeptofs/nz-api-documentation/source/index.html.md

 `POST /contacts/{id}/refresh_balance`

 Request the bank connection for a contact to refresh available funds.
-This is intended for use in conjuction with the [Payment Request](/#request-payment) `precheck_funds` option.
+This is intended for use in conjuction with the `precheck_funds` option, see [Payment Request - Precheck Funds](/#precheck-funds-lifecycle)

 <h3 id="Refresh-contact-bank-connection-parameters" class="parameters">Parameters</h3>